coolknifebro/coolknifebro/README.md

-barely on, burnt out and other stuff yawns.
+barely on, burnt out and other stuff yawns. inconsistent style or just in old ones, hmm...links added at somepoint.